GenjiFujimoto/jppron/README.md

 These are bash scripts used to play a pronunciation of selected Japanese text from a local database and copy the audio file to the system clipboard.
 I tried to minimize the latency as much as possible.
-The Exection speed is about 0.01-0.07s on my low end system.\
+The exection speed is about 0.01-0.07s on my low end system.\
 \
 pronunciation-cli searches through the search_order directories for the selected text and the hiragana conversion and plays the first match.
 If nothing was found it falls back to non-exact searches, so the pronunciation can also contain more than the searched text\